csantanapr/openshift-bootcamp/Labs/Lab-Extra01-Deploying-OpenShift/creating-openshift-installation.md

-# Installation Commands to Install OpenShift on VMWare
+# Lab Extra01 Ex 1 - Installation Commands to Install OpenShift on VMWare

 This lab will focus on the commands required to install the OpenShift platform on VMWare infrastructure.
 As mentioned in the lectures, this is purely for informational purposes and will not work in the current environment.